kalaycibugra/minishell/README.md

 # minishell

--Mini version of a regular terminal implemented in C.
+-Mini version of a regular shell implemented in C.

--Basically has the general features of a regular terminal.
+-Basically has the general features of a regular shell.

 How to run: